 Tethered photography is the process of tethering your camera to a computer, using a cable, so that you can see the photos as you take them.
 This is a great way to ensure that you get the perfect shot, since you can make any changes you need without having to retake the photo.

-Why Should You Use Tethering?
+What is Tethered Photography and Why Should You Use It?

 Tethered shooting sounds quite complicated.
 But it’s simply connecting your camera to the computer so you can adjust settings and take photos remotely.

-The newest cameras have wi-fi capabilities that let you do wireless tethering.
+The newest cameras have Wi-Fi capabilities that let you do wireless tethering.
 Such a feature allows you to connect to your phone, tablet, or computer.
 Most photographers still prefer wired tethering as it’s more reliable.
 It saves high-resolution images straight to your computer and does not disconnect unless you unplug the cable.

 The most significant advantage of tethered shooting is that you get to see your images on a bigger screen.
 Since you can see the details better, you can easily reshoot and correct mistakes.
 That is why it’s ideal for commercial shoots that require meticulous inspection.

 Of course, tethered capture is not for everyone.
 For instance, it’s not ideal for run-and-gun style shoots.
 Just try to imagine lugging your laptop around when capturing street photos!
 But if you take pictures in a studio, we recommend you try it.

 You have probably seen photographers using tethered capture before and thought it’s only for professionals.
 But honestly, all you need is a USB cable and tethering software to do it!

 When you buy a new camera, it typically comes with a USB cable.
 You may think you can only use it to upload images to your computer.
 But it also lets your PC and camera communicate for tethered shooting.